csci104/site/labs/lab4/index.md

     g++ -g -Wall -c src/attackMove.cpp -o $(BIN_DIR)/attackMove.o
 ```

-Now when the profesor changes his mind again and wants a different name for the directory, we can just change the variable at the top.
+Now when the profesors change their mind again and want a different name for the directory, we can just change the variable at the top.
 By convention, we keep the binaries in a directory named `bin`.
 (For homework, don't put your final executable in a bin directory unless we tell you to do so.)